evgenyneu/evgenii.com/blog/_posts/2016-02-13-cursed-child-is-not-written-by-jk-rowling.md

 1. Was the script or the book written by J.K.
 Rowling?
 The answer is no.
 1. Is the Cursed Child the official eighth part of Harry Potter story?
 The answer is yes, paradoxically.

-The answers to these questions were not clear to me at first.
+The answers to these questions were not obvious to me at first.
 Moreover, they seemed contradictory.
 If the book is the eighth Harry Potter story how can it not be written by J.K.
 Rowling?
-After all, if the book was written somebody else it should not be considered official, right?
+After all, if the book was written by somebody else it should not be considered official, right?

 I will show how I found the answers.
 I did not want to be compared with Rita Skeeter and therefore I tried to stick to the facts and analyze information from official sources before making conclusions.